 My advice to you is-

-- All science classes MUST be done with a lab.
+- Get your science classes done with a lab.

 - Save all your transcripts and request multiples.

 - Kahn Academy on Youtube got me through all Chem classes.

 - Reach out to people in the field.
 Pay for a mentor call if you have questions for a specific RD!